bahrus/obj-ml/README.md

 ... and setting property "value" to that JavaScript object.
 Event "value-changed" is fired as the value changes.
 The value is passed in the detail, as well as some indication of what part of the object changed, when applicable.

+An extending component, o-m, does the same thing as obj-ml, but the syntax will involve less typing, but is more likely to conflict with other web component names.

 [TODO]  Is there such a thing as a POWO (plain old wasm object)?